Short-Term Rental (STR) Housing

 - Get a business license.

-* Complete the business license application form AND
+* Complete the business license application form

 - Complete the Transient Occupancy Tax Registration